 Fast forward 10,000 years, and we still love the idea of living side by side with a leopard house cat of our very own!

 Read on to meet some amazing leopard looking cat breeds that make great pet cats!
+To start, we’ll look at why people want to live with leopard cats in the first place.

-Here, it might make more sense to ask why wouldn’t you want this?
+Here, it might make more sense to ask why you wouldn’t want this!

-How cool would it be to have a leopard looking cat padding around your casa, stalking toy mice in your living room and purring on your pillow every night!
+How cool would it be to have a leopard looking cat padding around your casa, stalking toy mice in your living room and purring on your pillow every night?

-And just think of how much fun you could have debating the best leopard names for cats across the dinner table!
+Think of how much fun you could have debating the best leopard names for cats across the dinner table!

 We are about to introduce you to 12 of the coolest, wildest looking leopard like cat breeds that are totally domesticated!